greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/roles_privs.html.md

 ```

 The role attributes `LOGIN`, `SUPERUSER`, `CREATEDB`, `CREATEROLE`, `CREATEEXTTABLE`, and `RESOURCE QUEUE` are never inherited as ordinary privileges on database objects are.
 User members must actually `SET ROLE` to a specific role having one of these attributes in order to make use of the attribute.
 In the above example, we gave `CREATEDB` and `CREATEROLE` to the `admin` role.
-If `sally` is a member of `admin`, she could issue the following command to assume the role attributes of the parent role:
+If `sally` is a member of `admin`, then `sally` could issue the following command to assume the role attributes of the parent role:

 ```
 => SET ROLE admin;